moj-analytical-services/rpackage_training/README.md

 The mechanism for adding a function script to a package is covered in [section 6](#6-add-R-and-Rmarkdown-code) above.

-**Exercise 13**: Consider (by looking at crimesdata_pub.Rmd) whether it would be beneficial to incorporate any extra functions into your minimal statistical bulletin package (in addition to the filter_crimes function provided by summarise_crimes.R)?
-Do you consider the filter_crimes function beneficial?
+**Exercise 13**: Consider (by looking at crimesdata_pub.Rmd) whether it would be beneficial to incorporate any extra functions into your minimal statistical bulletin package (in addition to the summarise_crimes function provided by summarise_crimes.R)?
+Do you consider the summarise_crimes function beneficial?

 ## 14. Documenting functions